Audrey Tautou: Personal life

-She says she considers France her base, where she focused her career, rather than in the United States.
+Tautou said she considers France her base, where she focused her career, rather than in the United States.
 In 2006, she told Stevie Wong of The Straits Times, "I am, at the end of the day, a French actress.
 I am not saying I will never shoot an English-language movie again, but my home, my community, my career is rooted in France.
-I would never move to Los Angeles.".
-In 2022 she revealed to have adopted a Vietnamese girl in 2019.
+I would never move to Los Angeles."